raystanza/raystanza.github.io/all_collections/_posts/2024-01-08-lamp-to-aws.md

 date: 2024-01-08
 categories: ["tutorials", "LAMP", "AWS"]
 ---
-## Migrating from the LAMP Stack to AWS Services

 When replacing a traditional LAMP (Linux, Apache, MySQL, PHP) stack with AWS services, each component of the stack has a corresponding AWS service or feature.
 Below is a breakdown of each part of the stack and AWS's corresponding service.

 ## 1. Linux (Operating System)